alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/jquery-your-first-plugin.md

 ---
 One of the most interesting feature of JQuery is its extendibility.
 Writing a plugin is a breeze, and here an example of your first [JQuery](http://jquery.com/) plugin, a logger to the [firebug](http://getfirebug.com/) console.

-Firebug is â€œde factoâ€ the best developer tool for web developer Iâ€™ve ever used, and its console logging features are really amazing.
-Letâ€™s see how it can help [JQuery](http://jquery.com/) progammers.
+Firebug is â€œde factoâ€ the best developer tool for web developer I've ever used, and its console logging features are really amazing.
+Let's see how it can help [JQuery](http://jquery.com/) progammers.

 {{< highlight javascript "linenos=table,linenostart=1" >}}
 (function($) {